openlawteam/tribute-contracts/README.md

 ## Contribute

 Tribute exists thanks to its contributors.
 There are many ways you can participate and help build high quality software.
 Check out the [contribution guide](CONTRIBUTING.md)!

+## Thank You

+**THANK YOU** to **all** coders, designers, auditors, and any individual who have contributed with ideas, resources, and energy to this and previous versions of this project.
+[Thank You Note](https://github.com/openlawteam/tribute-contracts/blob/master/docs/ThankYou.md).

 ## License